The Wright Flyer

-Seconds into the first airplane flight, at Kitty Hawk, North Carolina; December 17, 1903
+Seconds into the first aeroplane flight, at Kitty Hawk, North Carolina; December 17, 1903

 Taking turns, the brothers made four short, low-level flights that day.
 The flight paths were all straight as turns were not attempted.
 The last flight was 852 feet (260 m) in 59 seconds, much longer than each of the previous flights.

-Soon after these historic flights, a heavy wind picked up the Flyer and it tumbled, damaging it beyond repair.
+Soon after these historic flights, a massive wind picked up the Flyer, and it tumbled, damaging it beyond repair.
 It was never flown again.
 Today, the Wright Flyer is exhibited in the National Air and Space Museum in Washington D.C.